MSicc/msicc.github.io/_posts/2014-03-13-detect-and-remove-emoticons-from-text-on-windows-phone.md

 User Experience hint:

 use this method with care, as it could be seen as a data loss from your users.
 I am using the first method to display a MessageBox to the user that emojis are not supported and that they will be removed, which I am doing with the second method.
 This way, my users are informed and they don’t need to do anything to correct that.

-You might have noticed that there is a placeholder “{allemojishere}” in the code above.
-WordPress or the code plugin I use aren’t supporting the Emoticons in code, that’s why I attached [ my helper class](/assets/img/2014/03/Emoji-Helper.zip).

 As always, I hope this will be helpful for some of you.